 Bible Translation Projects

-Domestically, projects include the translation of the Bible into native American languages.Currently, staff is involved in the translation (or revision) of the Bible into Lakota (Sioux), Choctaw, and Yupik.
-Teamwork is the hallmark of these projects because they depend on the work of native language translators and readers as well as on translation scholars and biblical experts who support the team with exegetical and technical expertise.
+Domestically, projects include the translation of the Bible into Native American languages.
+In 2012, translation of the Yupik Bible was successfully completed, after two decades of dedicated work by the team in Bethel, Alaska.
+Currently, staff are involved in translation and revision projects in both the Lakota (Sioux) and Choctaw languages.
+Teamwork is the hallmark of these projects because they depend on the work of mother tongue translators and readers, as well as on the expertise of translation and biblical scholars who exegetical help and technical support.

-Staff stay up to date with research and scholarship in the larger discipline of translation studies to which their work belongs and to which they bring unique skill sets, subject matter expertise, and professional experience.
-They participate actively in professional meetings and conferences devoted to the advancement of biblical scholarship.
+Translation staff keep up to date with research and scholarship in the academic discipline of translation studies, to which their work belongs and to which they bring unique skill sets, subject matter expertise, and professional experience.
+They also participate actively in professional meetings and conferences devoted to the advancement of biblical scholarship.
 At home in many cultures and comfortable working in multiple languages, both ancient and modern, staff bring an encyclopedic knowledge of translation theory and practice to the academy, church, and Bible Societies.
-They contribute invaluable field data from around the world to those engaged in translation studies, expanding and deepening perspectives previously based primarily on observations of European languages and projects.
+They contribute invaluable field data from around the world to those engaged in translation studies, expanding and deepening perspectives previously based primarily on observations of only European languages and projects.